Mohga Elabbadi, ND, PhD

 Dr. Elabbadi is a first-year clinical resident in the Department of Naturopathic Medicine at Bastyr Center for Natural Health.

-Dr. Elabbadi’s clinical interests include family medicine, gastroenterology, metabolic disease and preventative medicine.
+Dr. Elabbadi’s clinical interests include family medicine, gastroenterology, metabolic disease, autoimmune disease and preventive medicine.
 Her research background led her to appreciate the role of diet and lifestyle in the initiation and progression of disease.
 She has additional training in craniosacral therapy.

 Dr. Elabbadi values patient-centered integrative medicine.
 She views a person’s overall health as a sum of their physical, mental and emotional states.
 Accordingly, she is committed to working with patients in identifying the underlying cause(s) of their illness, supporting them with safe and effective therapies during their healing journey, and empowering them to achieve their optimal health.

 Dr. Elabbadi previously worked as a senior research fellow at the University of Washington and as a research scientist and postdoctoral fellow at Boston College.